yyang-pplus/yyang-pplus.github.io/_posts/2021-04-08-pds-stack-backtrace.md

 ## pstack

-Another debugger tool of my favorites is `pstack`, when I only need to print a backtrace of a running process.
+Another debugger tool of my favorites is `pstack`, when I only need to print the backtrace of a running process.
 For example, if you want to peek at what is going on inside `containerd`, you can simply do it with the following shell command:

 ```bash
 sudo pstack $(pgrep containerd)